Nozbe/Michael.team/en/cuts.md

 ## Clipboard Actions

+- [Calculate](https://www.icloud.com/shortcuts/82ce46ecca654374bbba0d9f0b5ed42f) - a portable Soulver - calculates stuff with ChatGPT based on the input and copies stuff to clipboard - 18.06.26
 - [Call Number](https://www.icloud.com/shortcuts/a9fd3cb29c4b4fa1bd3d66595325b614) - initiates a call to a number - 05.26
 - [QR Code](https://www.icloud.com/shortcuts/803d134836e946b3aa9ff95e17c5a32f) - get a QR code of a web site or scan a qr code to add it to clipboard. - 02.26
 - [Ryanair](https://www.icloud.com/shortcuts/9a57cf090e2349df8e7b6767a5b79757) - getting flight details and adding them to calendar - 18.11.24